2025 Agenda

 11.15 - 11:45: The Bottom Line: Tackling the Economic Impact of Health Inequality

-• What’s the cost of overlooking women’s health?
-According to a 2024 report by the McKinsey Health Institute, closing the women’s health gap could add a staggering $1 trillion to the global economy every year by 2040.
-In this eye-opening session, McKinsey Senior Partner Lucy Pérez, a lead author of the research, will unpack the economic and workforce consequences of health inequities and present the firm’s latest findings, including a practical roadmap for action.
+What’s the cost of overlooking women’s health?
+According to a 2024 report by the McKinsey Health Institute (MHI) in collaboration with the World Economic Forum, closing the women’s health gap could add a staggering $1 trillion to the global economy by 2040 -- including $300 billion in the U.S. alone.
+In this eye-opening session, McKinsey Senior Partner & McKinsey Health Institute Global Leader Lucy Pérez, a lead author of the research, will unpack the economic and workforce consequences of health inequities and present latest findings, including a practical blueprint for action.

-Pérez will share insights from McKinsey’s follow-up analysis, which outlines the steps that governments, employers, and healthcare systems can take now to unlock both equity and economic growth.
-From workplace policies to clinical innovation and care delivery models, this session will highlight what it takes to move from awareness to impact and why business leaders can’t afford to stay on the sidelines.
+From workplace approaches to clinical innovation and care delivery models, this session will highlight what it takes to move from awareness to impact, and why business leaders can’t afford to stay on the sidelines.

 This session will explore how women’s rising economic influence is transforming industries and why employers, investors, and policymakers must take note.
 We’ll examine the intersection of women’s health, financial equity, and workforce participation—and why closing gender gaps is not just a social imperative, but a strategic one for future growth.